 A great chorus is like take-off: the bit in the song that makes you a) sing, b) cry, or c) sprint to the dancefloor.
 Or all three.
 From the stone cold classics to the new bangers, here are the 50 most explosive choruses of all time.

 Dizzee goes house!
-Gone is the Grime MC of ‘Boy In Da Corner’, or the cheeky chappy of ‘Dance Wiv Me’.
+Gone was the Grime MC of ‘Boy In Da Corner’, or the cheeky chappy of ‘Dance Wiv Me’.
 Here instead is an Armand Van Helden collab and the best chorus about going loopy since Ozzy’s ‘Paranoid’.
 The bridge is almost as good as the chorus itself, as Armand drops the bass and Dizzee’s rhymes take on a slightly more sinister tone.

-It’s tough to outdo a legend – but sorry, Mr. Sinatra, New York City’s found a new ballad dedicated to the concrete jungle.
+It’s tough to outdo a legend – but sorry, Mr. Sinatra, in 2009 New York City found a new ballad dedicated to the concrete jungle.
 In the words of Jay-Z and Alicia, it’s the city “where dreams are made of” and it’s got “lights that will inspire you” – need we say more?
 Even if you’ve never been to the Big Apple, this whopper of a chorus will make you wish you had.

 Scenic as St Albans is, Ed McFarlane and co acknowledge the draw of the city of lights, and slip into electro bliss imagining the fun they’ll have in belle Paris.
 With a cowbell backing, they paint a picture of hedonism and youthful indulgence, of the city beckoning them across the water as Ed sings “every city light will be out for us“.

 Laden with shimmering synths and rooted by 80s piano riffs, the chorus to ‘The Sound’ is a slick roller rink bop.
 With its sparkling production, crisp production and Matty’s gauzy vocals, The 1975 have created a total winner.